jharwell/sierra/docs/src/glossary.rst

       - Taking one column per :term:`Experimental Run` in an :term:`Experiment`.

-      For use in deliverable generation.
+      For use in product generation.
 See
       :ref:`plugins/proc/collate` for more information.

    Collated Output Data